ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-subscriptions.md

 ## Goals

-Follow the two tutorials below and reproduce the steps.
+Follow the two tutorials below, reproduce the steps and be sure to understand the concepts.

 ## First Tutorial: Hello Subscriptions